Kuban State University: Faculty

 Over 1,300 lecturers work at the university, including three full members of the Russian Academy of Science, over 40 members and associate members of other Russian academies, prize laureates and honoured scientists.

 Student life

-In 85 years over 100,000 specialists have graduated from KubSU, including 1,000 foreign students.
+In 85 years over 100,000 students have graduated from KubSU, including 1,000 foreign students.

-The university has a tourist center, a theater club, a dance club, meetings of the “Wiseguys and Wisecracks” club take place regularly, sports competitions are held.

-Non-residents of Krasnodar live on campus, which accommodates a healthcare center.

-The Students’ Organization of KubSU is one of the largest trade union organizations in the Krasnodar region.
-It comprises 17 trade union organizations of the university faculties.
+The Students’ Organization of KubSU comprises 17 trade union organizations of the university faculties.
 The trade union committee consists of five boards: organizational issues, housing, information, culture and education, and sports and health improvement.
 The activities of the trade union organization are primarily aimed at the protection of its members’ rights, representation of their interests to the KubSU administration.
-The trade union organization has organized summer vacations, and every year students have a chance to spend their vacation at the university student camp “Raduga” at the Black Sea coast.

-The Youth Cultural and Leisure Center was founded 1 December 1994, and has since then held over 400 concerts, “Wiseguys and Wisecracks” games, exhibitions, etc. In the framework of the center, clubs and studios are functioning:
+The Youth Cultural and Leisure Center was founded 1 December 1994, and has since then held over 400 concerts, games, exhibitions, etc. Clubs include: